miLibris/flask-rest-jsonapi/docs/include_related_objects.rst

 .. currentmodule:: flask_rest_jsonapi

-You can include related object(s) details to responses with the querystring parameter named "include".
-You can use "include" parameter on any kind of route (classical CRUD route or relationships route) and any kind of http methods as long as method return data.
+You can include related object(s) details in responses with the query string parameter named "include".
+You can use the "include" parameter on any kind of route (classical CRUD route or relationships route) and any kind of HTTP methods as long as the method returns data.

-This features will add an additional key in result named "included"
+This feature will add an additional key in the result named "included"

 Example: